vacu9708/Release-your-stress/README.md

 ## 📺Video : https://youtu.be/36qoJf4z3SA
 ---
-When I was a sophomore my professor told me there was a comfortable tool that helps make AI easily.
+When I was a sophomore my professor told me that there was a comfortable tool that helped utilize AI easily.
 I got interested and thought what I could make with it.
 I decided to make a deep learning sandbag with it.
 Though I used a comfortable tool to implement deep learning at the time, I'd like to study machine learning enough and make a better deep learning sandbag on my own soon.

 ## How to play
 * Set your position so that the camera can recognize you and wait.